edgedb/edgedb/docs/stdlib/json.rst

 .. eql:operator:: jsonobjdest: json [ str ] -> json

-    Accesses the value of a :eql:type:`json` from its :eql:type:`str` key:
+    Accesses an element of a :eql:type:`json` object given its key:

     This results in a :eql:type:`json` type.
 The fields of any JSON object may also be accessed via ``[]``: